moonstar-x/server-setup/docs/services/media/plex.md

 # Plex

-[Plex](https://plex.tv) one of the most popular media server options out there.
+[Plex](https://plex.tv) is one of the most popular media server options out there.
 This media server has an official image available on [Docker Hub](https://hub.docker.com/r/plexinc/pms-docker/) which we'll use.

 ## Pre-Installation